dszidi/gworkspace/README.md

-## New Workspace Issue Tracker
+# New Workspace Issue Tracker
 Until I add a new repo for our Workspace Manager app, I will track issues  and milestones in here.

 ### General

-- Fork GWorkspace
 - Rename Workspace project
 - Remove tabbed shelf -- DONE!!